ryegodin/ryegodin/README.md

-Hello, I am Rye (Ryan) Godin.
+Hello, I am Ryan (Rye) Godin.
 This what I do 👍

 Quantum machine learning and algorithm research;
 - Hyperspectral image and data classification